Connections on trivial vector bundles over projective schemes: Introduction

 A fundamental result of modern differential Galois theory affirms that, for a proper ambient variety, the differential Galois group might be obtained as the Zariski closure of the monodromy group.
 Our objective here is to make a synthesis of results by other mathematicians and use this to throw light on a similar finding in the realm of connections on trivial vector bundles.
 In this case, the role of the fundamental group is played by a certain Lie algebra (see Definition \ref{25.06.2020--2}) and the role of the Zariski closure by the group-envelope (see Definition \ref{06.08.2020--4}).

-Let us be more precise: consider a field $K$ of characteristic zero, a smooth, geometrically connected and proper $K$-scheme $X$, and a $K$-point of $x_0\,\in\, X$.
+Let us be more precise: consider a field $K$ of characteristic zero, a smooth, geometrically connected and proper $K$-scheme $X$, and a $K$-point $x_0$ of $X$.
 In the special case $K\,=\,\mathbf C$, it is known, mainly due to GAGA, that the category of integrable connections on $X$ is equivalent to the category of complex representations of the transcendental object $\pi_1(X(\mathbf C),\,x_0)$.
 In addition, for any such connection $(\ce,\,\na)$, the differential Galois group at the point $x_0$ (Definition \ref{25.05.2021--1}) is the Zariski closure of the image ${\rm Im}(M_\ce)$, where $M_\ce\,:\,\pi_1(X(\mathbf C),\,x_0)\,\longrightarrow\, {\bf GL}(\ce|_{x_0})$ is the transcendental monodromy representation.

-In this work, we wish to draw attention to the fact that the category of integrable connections $(\ce,\,\na)$ on trivial vector bundles (that is, $\ce\,\simeq\,\co^{\oplus r}_X$) is equivalent, not to a category of representations of a group, but of a Lie algebra $\g L_X$.
+In this work, we wish to draw attention to the fact that the category of integrable connections $(\ce,\,\na)$ on trivial vector bundles (that is, $\ce\,\simeq\,\co^{\oplus r}_X$) is equivalent to the category of representations of {\it a Lie algebra $\g L_X$}.
 Then, in the same spirit as the previous paragraph, the differential Galois group of $(\ce,\,\na)$ at the point $x_0$ will be the ``closure of the image of $\g L_X$'' in $\bb{GL}(\ce|_{x_0})$ (see Definition \ref{06.08.2020--4}).
-The advantage here is that, contrary to what happens to the computation of the monodromy representation in case $K\,=\,\mathbf C$, the image of $\g L_X$ is immediately visible.
+The advantage here is that, contrary to what happens with the computation of the monodromy representation in the case $K\,=\,\mathbf C$, the image of $\g L_X$ is immediately visible.
 See Theorem \ref{25.06.2020--1}.

 Once the above results have been put up, it is very simple to construct connections on curves with prescribed differential Galois groups.
-For this goal, we make use of the fact that semi-simple Lie algebras can be generated by solely two elements, see Corollary \ref{14.06.2021--1}.
+For this goal, we make use of the fact that semi-simple, respectively reductive, Lie algebras can be generated by solely two elements, respectively three (if the base field is sufficiently ``large'').
+See Corollary \ref{14.06.2021--1} and Corollary \ref{04.01.2023--1}.